hexagontruth/simple-webgl-loader/README.md

 ## Output

-The loader performs some basic optimisations, and returns the shader code as a single string ready for WebGL compilation.
+The loader performs some basic optimizations, and returns the shader code as a single string ready for WebGL compilation.
 The process boils down to:

  - `#include` directive files are merged
  - Unnecessary whitespace is collapsed